Physicslibrary/Threejs-WebXR-67P/README.md

 [ESA: How big is Rosetta compared with the comet?](http://sci.esa.int/rosetta/54831-how-big-is-rosetta-compared-with-the-comet/)

-With ESA and NASA open sourcing their data such as 3D models and images, Three.js, a modern web browser with WebXR, and Blender can be used to visualize models of a comet (4100m) and Rosetta (32m) in virtual reality.
+With ESA and NASA open sourcing their data such as 3D models and images, Three.js, a web browser with WebXR, and Blender can be used to visualize models of a comet (4100m) and Rosetta (32m) in virtual reality.

 # Threejs-WebXR-67P Pages